Initial data for perturbed Kerr black holes on hyperboloidal slices: Introduction

 \section{Introduction}

 One particular objective of numerical relativity is the study of gravitational waves emitted by the interaction of astrophysical objects.
 The corresponding wave forms permit the construction of templates for gravitational wave detections.
 Most of these calculations have been carried out on spatially truncated numerical domains.
-Despite their remarkable successes in recent years, the accuracy obtained was limited due to effects coming from artificial outer boundary conditions.
-Moreover, as the outgoing gravitational radiation is well-defined only at future null infinity $\scri$, the wave extraction at finite distances causes additional inaccuracies.
+However, as the outgoing gravitational radiation is well-defined only at future null infinity $\scri$, it would be desirable to dispense with finite outer boundaries and corresponding wave extractions obtained through extrapolation techniques.

-An elegant alternative approach, which avoids these undesired effects, is the inclusion of $\scri$ as outer boundary of the computational domain, i.e.,~the study of the spacetime on compactified hyperboloidal slices (see \cite{Frauendiener:ConformalInfinity} for a review).
+An elegant alternative approach is the inclusion of $\scri$ as outer boundary of the computational domain, i.e.,~the study of the spacetime on compactified hyperboloidal slices (see \cite{Frauendiener:ConformalInfinity} for a review).
 This description permits the detailed analysis of the outgoing radiation through the Bondi news function~\cite{Bondi1962,Stewart1989}.

 Note that, in this approach, the {\em physical} metric becomes singular at \scri, which gives rise to a decomposition into a {\em conformal} factor, absorbing the singular behavior, and a regular {\em conformal} metric.
 Friedrich \cite{Friedrich:1983} has formulated a hyperbolic system for the conformal metric on hyperbolidal slices, which is equivalent to the Einstein equations.
 Unlike the Einstein equations, this system is manifestly regular at $\scri$.
 The first numerical results of this system (in the context of weak relativistic fields) were obtained by Hübner \cite{Hubner:2000pb}.